-Guerrilla marketing is a school of thought which can drive profits for less.
+Guerrilla marketing is a school of thought for bootstrapped companies that need to stand out.

 Guerrilla marketing is geared towards small businesses and entrepreneurs.
 It focuses on maximizing profits through better relationships between brands and their target customers, who are always well segmented to avoid waste.
 Otherwise, small companies would ran out of funds quickly.